ameliarahman/ameliarahman.github.io/_posts/2024-11-22-Indexing-Postgres.md

 -- Query 2
 EXPLAIN ANALYZE SELECT number_c from random_numbers where number_b > 100;
 ```
+And here is the result:
 ![](../assets/img/indexing/single_index_result_3.png)

 Both queries returned more than 9 millions of data.
-So, using sequential scan is way more efficient than using the index to find the data that matches criteria in that case.
+So, using Sequential Scan is way more efficient than using the index scan to find the data that matches criteria in that case.

 ## Composite Indexing
 If single index is used for a specific field, the composite index is an index that concatinates two or more columns from a table.
 It’s especially useful when a query involves conditions on two or more columns.
 However, __`the order of the column matters`__ on the composite index.